flashbots/flashtestations/README.md

 # this is an absolute path to the raw attestation quote, see the example at: script/raw_tdx_quotes/342ad26adb6185cda1aea67ee5f35e9cb5c9cec32b03e8d4382492ca35d53331e906b20edbe46d9337b7b2b2248c633cc2a3aeb3a0ce480dd22b5950860c8a2c
 PATH_TO_ATTESTATION_QUOTE=/some/path/quote.bin

-# path to user data file if your TEE includes extended attestation data
-PATH_TO_APP_DATA=/some/path/appdata.bin
 ```

 Then, to execute, run: